synaq/api-quick-start/README.md

 ### Creating a new domain and linking it to an existing package automatically

-To simplify the process of creating domains and linking them in implementations where a package is likely to only require a single domain, the API provides a convenience method where a domain is created underneath a package.
+To simplify the process of creating domains and linking them, the API provides a convenience method where a domain is created underneath a package.

 In reality, the domain is still owned by the OU which owns the package, but using this method, the domain is linked to the package immediately, negating the need for the intermediary linking step.